 - Its fluid flow properties.

-- The type, size and amount of solids.
+- The class, size, and amount of solids.

-- The rate of solids discharge depends on:
+The rate of solids discharge depends on the following:

 - The type of motion.